project-gauntlet/gauntlet/nix/README.md

 Here's how to reference the package derivation (and explicitly pin it) in your `flake.nix`:

+**NOTE**: Currently there is an issue with release process causing commit with version tag to have mismatched hash.
+Please use next commit which updates the hash in following format: `github:project-gauntlet/gauntlet/<commit_hash>`

 ``` nix
 {
   inputs.gauntlet.url = github:project-gauntlet/gauntlet/<gauntlet_version_repository_tag>;